Fast, accurate, and precise detector simulation with vision transformers: Results

 \subsubsection{Generation time}

 The evaluation of the sampling time can depend on several external factors such as hardware, code implementation, and throughput overheads.
 In this study, we report the timing for the forward pass of the neural network on a single A100 GPU with a batch size of 256.
 We also include the overhead\ of moving the data from the GPU to the CPU.
 Table \ref{tab:gen_time} compares the sampling time of NF and CFM vision transformers.
 For NFs, we report the generation time for a single shower, while for CFMs, we provide timings for a single step of the RK4 solver.
 We observe that the quality of generated showers reaches a plateau after 20 RK4 steps, which corresponds to 80 function evaluations.

-The number of steps needed for CFM networks can be further reduced by using Bespoke samplers~\cite{Shaul2023BespokeSF, Shaul2024BespokeNS, Favaro:2024rle}, a method which preserves the optimality of initial training of the generative network.
+As a \geant reference, we quote the average CPU time needed to generate a shower for the CaloChallenge DS2/3~\cite{batchingAnna}.The number of steps needed for CFM networks can be further reduced by using Bespoke samplers~\cite{Shaul2023BespokeSF, Shaul2024BespokeNS, Favaro:2024rle}, a method which preserves the optimality of initial training of the generative network.